Food poisoning is characterised by symptoms that usually include abdominal cramps, nausea, vomiting, diarrhoea.

 The similarity of the symptoms often complicates diagnosis.
 A thorough investigation of a person’s medical history and of foods recently consumed will often assist the doctor in making the correct diagnosis.
 It’s important to do this, as different infections may require different treatments.

-The severity of the symptoms experienced is usually closely related to the victim's age, medical history and general state of health.
-It can happen that two people who ingest the same infected foodstuff may be affected in very different ways.
+The severity of the symptoms is usually closely related to age, medical history and general state of health.
+It can happen that two people who ingest the same infected food may be affected in very different ways.
 In severe cases of food poisoning, dehydration and kidney damage could occur.
-The 2011 outbreak of Escherichia coli in Europe, is a good example, of the virulence of some of the pathogens that cause food poisoning.
-At the present moment more than 2000 individuals have been taken ill and 22 or more fatalities have been reported (News24, 2011).
-The patients who succumbed to the E. coli infection developed haemolytic-uremic syndrome (HUS), which can cause permanent damage to the kidneys and nervous system, and prove fatal (Kennedy, 2011).
-Such severely affected patients may require hospitalisation and dialysis.

 What causes food poisoning?